jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ### Final Takeaway

-By combining structural features with an attention-based deep learning model, this project demonstrates that RNA reactivity—and therefore RNA folding behavior—can be predicted with good accuracy.
+By combining structural features with an attention-based deep learning model, this project demonstrates that RNA reactivity—and therefore RNA folding behavior—can be predicted with strong, reliable accuracy.
 These capabilities directly support **faster RNA design**, **better therapeutic development**, and **more efficient experimental pipelines** across modern computational and molecular biology.

 ## References